-The Registrar of Voters will estimate the total cost of printing and handling of the Candidates' Statements filed pursuant to this section, and will require each candidate having a statement to pay in advance his/her estimated pro rata share as a condition of having his/her statement included in the Voter Information Guide.
+The Registrar of Voters will require each candidate filing a Candidate's Statement to pay in advance as a condition of having his/her statement included in the Voter Information Guide.
+The cost is calculated to recover expenses for translation into the required languages, typesetting, printing and labor in the processing of candidate's statements.
 Payment may be made by cash, check, money order, certified check, and credit card (MasterCard, Visa, American Express, and Discover). § 13307(d)